kresnawan/freepass-2026/README.md

    - Go v1.25
    - MariaDB

-Run `db/init.sql` and `db/dml.sql` with your favourite tool for the table and dummy data (The init will make a new database automatically, so be careful for the naming conflict)<br>
+Create new database and run `db/init.sql` with your favourite tool for the table and dummy data.<br>

 Copy variables in `.env.example` and create an `.env` file in the project's root directory, then match the variables with your environment.
-Make sure that the variables' name left unchanged<br>
+Make sure that the variables' name left unchanged.<br>

 In `internal/storage/mariadb/bcc_canteen.go`, untag these lines:
 ```Go